xichen-fy/Fira/README.md

 ### Notice
 Script directly accesses [huggingface](https://huggingface.co/) to load the dataset.
 Ensure a stable internet connection is available.

 C4 dataset may not be compatible with mirror sites.
-Tutorials for downloading and training using a local dataset will be uploaded soon!
+Tutorials for downloading and training using a local dataset are provided in `./download_use_c4`

 ## Fine-tuning LLaMA-7B